knewyousir/webFEF-session6/readme.md

 ## Review: CSS Grid

-Review float vs flex for layout.
+The [CSS Grid Cheatsheet](https://css-tricks.com/snippets/css/complete-guide-grid/) on CSS Tricks.

-Flexbox operates in a [single dimension](https://hackernoon.com/the-ultimate-css-battle-grid-vs-flexbox-d40da0449faf): x or y.
-CSS Grid operates in both.
+Flexbox operates in a [single axis](https://hackernoon.com/the-ultimate-css-battle-grid-vs-flexbox-d40da0449faf).
+CSS Grid operates in both x and y.

 Our use of Flexbox to style the content columns operates in a single (horizontal or x) dimension.
 We can use CSS Grid but only need to specify one dimension.